dsccommunity/NetworkingDsc/README.md

 * **ApplicationPath**: Path and filename of the program for which the rule is applied.
 * **Service**: Specifies the short name of a Windows service to which the firewall rule applies.

+## Known Invalid Configurations

+### xFirewall
+* The exception 'One of the port keywords is invalid' will be thrown if a rule is created with the LocalPort set to PlayToDiscovery and the Protocol is not set to UDP.
+This is not an unexpected error, but because the New-NetFirewallRule documentation is ambiguous.
+* The exception 'The DisplayGroup of an existing Firewall Rule can not be changed' will be thrown if a configuration tries to change DisplayGroup property of an existing rule.
+This is because the Set-NetFirewallRule cmdlet does not support this function.
+Delete and re-create this rule instead.

 ## Versions

 ### 2.4.0.0